 The JSC will accept applications for affiliation as a visiting researcher at any time.
-All applications will be submitted to the next bi-monthly meeting of the Centre’s Board.
+Please note that space is limited, and positions are awarded on a competitive basis, based on intellectual merit and alignment with the research goals and interests of the school and faculty.
+Where appropriate, applicants are encouraged to gain support from Monash academics before making an application.
+All applications are approved by the JSC board and school research committee.
 Applicants should submit their application both electronically and in hard copy.
 The application consists of the general application form, a full Curriculum Vitae, and a 750-1000 word abstract describing the research planned for the period of time spent while at the Centre.
 The abstract should mention the (theoretical) literature or scholarly issues being addressed, the methodology to be employed and a timeframe for stages of research and submission of final manuscript and the intended outlet (publisher or refereed journal).
-Three copies of the application should be forwarded to the Japanese Studies Centre, Monash University, Victoria 3800.
+The application may be emailed to the address below.

 For further information please contact us.

 Address : Japanese Studies Centre, Building 54, Monash University, Clayton Campus, Vic.
 3800, Australia